all-of-us/raw-data-repository/rest-api/README.md

 `tools/upgrade_database.sh --project pmi-drc-api-test --account $USER@google.com`
 will upgrade the test project's database.
 TODO(DA-211) automate this.

+If you are adding a new enum or custom type referenced by fields to the schema, you will need to update script.py.mako to import them.
+(The imports listed there are used in our generated Alembic versions.)

 ### Deploying

 To deploy to the test server, `https://pmi-drc-api-test.appspot.com/`, first get your